nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Tagging a flashcard: `tag INDEX TAGS…`

-Reads in an index and one or more tags, and adds these tags to the flashcard at the desired index.
+Reads in a positive index and one or more tags, and adds these tags to the flashcard at the desired index.
 At least one tag must be provided, else the user will be prompted to enter a valid command.

 Tagging of flashcards can only be done in Weeblingo's Learn Mode.